After making its debut at the 2014 Beijing International Auto Show, Lexus'

 From the moment you enter the all-new Lexus NX your pulse starts to quicken, with the interior strongly evoking the feeling of "Premium Urban Sports Gear".
 There is no doubt you are in a high performance machine, while its intelligent construction maximises functionality.
 The NX builds on Lexus' unique display and operation concept, putting the driver firmly in control.

 As Lexus engineers laboured over every detail of the NX, interior space played a significant role in the cabin design with seating a major focus.
 Featuring the lowest hip point in the segment, the NX adds to the connection the driver feels to the vehicle and offers increased head room.
 As well, the NX boasts the longest luggage load length of its competitors.

 The NX's performance credentials are matched by its innovative on-board technology, including a Lexus-first Wireless Charging Tray which enables you to charge portable devices, and the first application of a new Lexus Remote Touch Interface with a touch-pad.
 In addition, Panoramic View Monitor, a comprehensive Multi-Information Display, Head-Up Display, Blind Spot Monitor and Rear Cross Traffic Alert are just some of the many standard technological inclusions.

 Chief engineer Takeaki Kato said the Lexus NX was developed as a vehicle that suits an urban lifestyle.

 "Much like high quality sports watches, bikes and fashion, the NX represents the ultimate in premium urban sports gear," he said.

 "Throughout all development phases we were determined to approach the NX from the perspective of young, urban, luxury drivers."

-All images shown are oversees pre-production models.
+All images shown are overseas pre-production models.
 Australian model range and specification subject to confirmation.